VISC 520 Junior & Studio Course | Project 1 | Project 2 | Project 3 | Resources

 TUE APR 14

-Pdf presentations to Rocky for feedback on which direction to finalize.
+Pdf presentations (design these presentations) to Rocky for feedback on which direction to finalize.

 THU APR 16